kelno/LesserAudioSwitchMagisk/README.md

 - Magisk v20.4+

 ## Tested
-Fails to switch mic on my fairphone 3 with LineageOS 21 (Android 14), with Magisk 28003.
+Works on my fairphone 3 with LineageOS 21 (Android 14), with Magisk 28003.

+## Known issues
+- Forcing the bluetooth microphone doesn't (always?) work.

+Maybe we can mod the app further to fix it, help is welcome!
+I have no experience in Android development.

 ## How to use
 Make sure all versions of regular lesser audioswitch are uninstalled before installing this module.
-Download LASM.zip from [Release page](https://github.com/kelno/LesserAudioSwitchAndroid11) and install it with Magisk Modules Manager.
+Download from [Release page](https://github.com/kelno/LesserAudioSwitchAndroid11) and install it with Magisk Modules Manager.

 ## Modded APK (notes by zelo)
 - updated to app release 2.7.2
 - unlocked all premium features
 - fixed bugs that would not allow audio route switching
 - fixed crashes
 - removed all garbage, analytics, ads, google shit
 - shrunk package size
 - updated package signature

 ## Credits
-Original app by Roughy AKA Mathias Nordskog
+Original app by Roughy AKA Mathias Nordskog.
 @zelodev on telegram for the modded APK.
 Originally forked from https://github.com/michioxd/LesserAudioSwitchAndroid11 and basically kept nothing, but this helped!